Guide for Parents & Guardians

 Arriving at your first session

+At your first session you’ll be met at the gate to the pitch and introduced to Beverley and our coaches.
 All new players have someone designated to look after them.
 In Cubs and Juniors it’s our coaches; in Badgers they’re allocated a buddy.

 What happens at training?